stackless-dev/stackman/README.md

 projects as well as from example code provided.

 ## History
-This works is originally inspired by *Stackless Python* by @ctismer, where the original switching code was developed.
+This works is originally inspired by *Stackless Python* by [Christian Tismer](https://github.com/ctismer), where the original switching code was developed.

 Later projects, like *gevent* have taken that idea and provided additional platform compatibility but